 Migratory Patterns

-Brünnich’s Guillemot is a rare vagrant in European countries south of the breeding range.
+As a vagrant, Brünnich’s Guillemot is a rare vagrant in European countries south of the breeding range.
 In Britain, over 30 individuals have been recorded, but over half of these were tideline corpses.
 Of those that were seen alive, only three have remained long enough to be seen by large numbers of observers.
-All three were in Shetland – winter individuals in February 1987 and November/December 2005, and a bird in a auk colony in summer 1989.
+All three were in Shetland – winter individuals in February 1987 and November/December 2005, and a bird in an auk colony in summer 1989.
 The 1989 and 2005 birds were both found by the same observer, Martin Heubeck.

-The species has been recorded once in Ireland, and has also been recorded in the Netherlands.
+The species has been recorded once in Ireland and has also been recorded in the Netherlands.
 In the western Atlantic, they may range as far as South Carolina, and in the Pacific to California.
-Before 1950 large numbers appeared on the North American Great Lakes in early winter, passing up the St. Lawrence River from the East coast.
+Before 1950, large numbers appeared on the North American Great Lakes in early winter, passing up the St. Lawrence River from the East Coast.
 Such irruptions have not been seen since 1952.

 Flight and Feeding Characteristics

-These birds forage for food like other auks, by using their wings to ‘swim’ underwater.
-They are accomplished divers, reaching depths of up to 150 m and diving for up to four minutes at a time; usually however birds make either shallow short dives or dive down to 21€“40 m for longer periods.
 Adults mainly eat invertebrates and a few fish and provision their chicks with fish, squid, some crustaceans and other small invertebrates.
 They carry these prey items to their chicks, one at a time, in their bill.
-Birds will make long trips to get to favorite feeding grounds; while they usually forage several dozen km from their nest sites, they often travel more than 100 km to fish.
+Birds will make long trips to get to their favourite feeding grounds; while they usually forage several dozen km from their nest sites, they often travel more than 100 km to fish.

-The diving depths and durations regularly achieved by these birds indicate that they, and similar auks, have some – as yet unknown – mechanism to avoid diving sickness and lung collapse when surfacing.
+The diving depths and durations regularly achieved by these birds indicate that they, and similar auks, have some as yet unknown mechanism to avoid diving sickness and lung collapse when surfacing.
 It is postulated that Auks temporarily absorb excess gases into the vascular structure of their bones.
 From there, it is gradually released from temporary storage in a controlled process of decompression.

 Copyright: Wikipedia.
 This article is licensed under the GNU Free Documentation License.
 It uses material from Wikipedia.org … Additional information and photos added by Avianweb.